RoobetTeam/Roobet-Change-Log/README.md

 # Roobet Change Log

+## Oct 28, 2019
+* Created BTC & ETH wallets
+* BTC will deposit into BTC
+* ETH will deposit into ETH
+* BTC only withdrawable as BTC
+* ETH only withdrable as ETH

 ## Sept 12, 2019
 * Moved Support to the top
 * Moved Fairness to the bottom